Abrus kaokoensis: Conservation

-Despite its presence in a limited number of locations, Abrus kaokoensis is not considered threatened.
+Despite its presence in a limited number of locations, Abrus kaokoensis is not considered threatened, however, it is uncommon.
 Two of the species' populations coincide with livestock farming, but those populations appear healthy.
 The other population, in the Baynes Mountains, is in an unpopulated area.

-A natural threat to Abrus kaokoensis comes from blister beetles, who consume the plant's flowers.
+A natural threat to Abrus kaokoensis is blister beetles, which consume the plant's flowers.
 As a result, few flowers in the studied area went on to produce pods and seeds.